Leoclimbes/Leos-First-Repository-/README.md

 # Leos-First-Repository-
-First project more of a practice.
+First project more of a practice just for practice